Muhammad Sadik Muhammad Yusuf: Biography

 Sheikh Muhammad Sadik received his primary religious education from his father.
 After finishing middle school in 1970, he attended the Mir-i Arab madrassa in Bukhara.

 Sheikh Muhammad Sadik then studied at the Tashkent Islamic Institute in Tashkent, finishing with distinction in 1975.
 He then edited the journal, Muslims of the east of the Soviet Union.

 In 1976, Sheikh Muhammad Sadik was admitted to ad-Dawa al-Islami National Islamic University in Libya, which he finished with distinction and a financial award.
 This period of study exposed him to a future generation of Muslim imams, mostly from the Arabic world but even reaching to places as far away as Japan.

-Sheikh Muhammad Sadik was elected mufti by the SADUM in March 1989, and in the same year he was elected as a deputy to the Supreme Soviet of the USSR.
+Sheikh Muhammad Sadik served as deputy rector and then rector of the al-Bukhari institute in Tashkent, before being appointed mufti and head of the Spiritual Administration of the Muslims of Central Asia and Kazakhstan (SADUM) in February 1989, and in the same year he was elected as a deputy to the Supreme Soviet of the USSR.
 Sheikh presented a report to the former Soviet Union President Mikhail Gorbachev explaining the problems of Muslims rights in the protocol.
 He asked to return Muslims their rights to pray, to learn the religion.

 In Sheikh Muhammad Sadik's meeting with Gorbachev, positive changes have been seen in the policy towards the religion in the communist regime.
 With Sheikh Muhammad Sodiq’s efforts, numerous mosques and madrassas were built in the Soviet Union.
 The Muslims were allowed to follow their religious traditions and ceremonies.

 In 1997 Sheikh Muhammad Sadik was put in charge of Muslim countries and federations of the Commonwealth of Independent States within Rabita al-Alam al-Islami (Muslim World League), an international Islamic organization in Saudi Arabia.
 He was a permanent member of the governing council of this organization.